mizuki-nana/sneaker/docs/src/functional.rst

     The underlying type of the function pointers, functors and lambas that it's compatible with by signature.

+  .. cpp:function:: return_value
+    :noindex:

+    The return type of this function.

   .. cpp:function:: function(implicit_type)
     :noindex: